 HTML Block — An HTML block is basically a textbox into which you can enter any information you want: post your office hours and email address, create a link to a special web resource, insert a snappy graphic — you name it!

 Instructors can configure a block so that it appears in every page of a course site.
-Blocks that are made to be "sticky" this way are available to all users.
+Blocks that are made to be "sticky" this way are available to all users (well, except the Marking Mangaer which is never available to students).

 To have a block displayed on every page: